DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/dl_segment.rst

-Deep Learning Segmentation Node
+DL Segment Node
 ======================================

 Overview
 -------------
-The DL Segmentation Node offers state-of-the-art segmentation of point clouds using pre-trained models.
+The Deep Learning (DL) Segment Node offers state-of-the-art segmentation of point clouds using pre-trained models.
-The node can be used anywhere that normal segmentation is used and offers the same functionality with less configuration.

 DL segmentation can be performed on one of point cloud, image, or both.
 Note that DL segmentation works best when the input contains background information around the object.